Tha1widsol/Contacts-Web-App/README.md

   Ensure you have Node.js, Python, and Pip setup

-  Go into backend directory and Install the required dependencies: "pip install -r requirements.txt"
+  Go into backend directory and install the required dependencies: "pip install -r requirements.txt"

   Start the Django server: "python manage.py runserver"

   Frontend Setup (React + Vite)
-  Open a new terminal and navigate to the frontend directory:
+  Open a new terminal and navigate to the frontend directory

   Install the required dependencies using the command "npm install"